Manos-Kalathas/CRC/README.md

 # CRC
-A program that simulates an ethernet CRC check
+A program that simulates a CRC check used in ethernet trailers